Tide: Range variation: springs and neaps

 The semi-diurnal range (the difference in height between high and low waters over about half a day) varies in a two-week cycle.
 Approximately twice a month, around new moon and full moon when the Sun, Moon, and Earth form a line (a configuration known as a syzygy), the tidal force due to the Sun reinforces that due to the Moon.
 The tide's range is then at its maximum; this is called the spring tide.
 It is not named after the season, but, like that word, derives from the meaning "jump, burst forth, rise", as in a natural spring.
 Spring tides are sometimes referred to as syzygy tides.

 When the Moon is at first quarter or third quarter, the Sun and Moon are separated by 90° when viewed from the Earth (in quadrature), and the solar tidal force partially cancels the Moon's tidal force.
 At these points in the lunar cycle, the tide's range is at its minimum; this is called the neap tide, or neaps.
 "Neap" is an Anglo-Saxon word meaning "without the power".

 Neap tides are sometimes referred to as quadrature tides.

 Spring tides result in high waters that are higher than average, low waters that are lower than average, "slack water" time that is shorter than average, and stronger tidal currents than average.
-Neaps result in less extreme tidal conditions.
+Neaps result in milder tidal conditions.
 There is about a seven-day interval between springs and neaps.